naraomur/Catalog/README.md

-# Catalog for Agata Bielen Jewelry
+# Catalogue for Agata Bielen Jewelry
 Animated one page website made in 2021, February

 ## Snapshots of running page